 Make this gluten-free zucchini muffins recipe when you’re overwhelmed with too much garden zucchini.

-My kids LOVE these zucchini muffins.
+My kids LOVE these healthy zucchini muffins.
 It’s a nice way to sneak some veggies into their diets, too.

 These are super moist thanks to all the grated zucchini.
 Plus, the cinnamon and spices make these muffins oh so delicious.
 You’d never know they’re gluten-free!

 How to make gluten-free zucchini muffins